RTEMS/rtems-docs/c-user/config/general.rst

 :ref:`CONFIGURE_STACK_CHECKER_ENABLED`.
 However, using a too small interrupt stack size may still result in undefined behaviour.

+The interrupt stack size may depend on the interrupt priority settings, see also :ref:`InterfaceRtemsInterruptSetPriority`.

 In releases before RTEMS 5.1 the default value was :ref:`CONFIGURE_MINIMUM_TASK_STACK_SIZE` instead of :c:macro:`CPU_STACK_MINIMUM_SIZE`.